rfotino/imgcat/README.md

 image, you use "imgcat".
 This could be used when you're connected remotely and don't have a way to view images graphically.

+## Options
+* `-w NUM`: Sets the number of characters wide the output will be.
+* `*.bmp`: The last argument ending in ".bmp" will be used as the input file.
+Otherwise it will read from stdin.

 ## Issues
 * Only supports 24-bit BMP files, and nothing complicated like palettes.
 More formats might be added if I have time.